amasser/c2go/README.md

 in the function `ReplicateValue` should be translated as a slice instead of as a pointer.
 (The default is to translate `char *` as `[]byte`, and other pointer types as pointers.)
-You will need a `slice` type hint for each pointer variable that is used to point to an array of objects rather than a single objects.
+You will need a `slice` type hint for each pointer variable that is used to point to an array of objects rather than a single object.
 The other type hints available for pointer variables are `ptr` and `string`.

 Besides the type hints for pointers, there is also `bool`